HyggeHalcyon/VM-Setup/README.md

-# Attack Box
+# VM-Setup
-This is an automated setup for my box I use on daily basis either for offensive security or general development routines.
-tested on ParrotOS 5.3
+This is an automated setup for my box I use on daily basis either for offensive security or general development routines. tested on ParrotOS 5.3

 <sub>Inspired by [ippsec](https://github.com/IppSec/parrot-build)</sub>